secobarbital/drctu/_posts/2010-10-12-dehydration-and-hyperthermia-pose-dangers-for-seniors.md

 - Avoid excessive sugary and caffeinated drinks that can alter kidney function or serve as a diuretic.
 Vegetable juice, low-fat milk and herbal teas are good alternatives.
 A simple rule of thumb: The bladder should become full in three to five hours, and urine color should be light yellow.
 Dark-yellow urine is normally an indicator that you need to drink more water.
 If you experience burning or pain with urination, consult a physician.
 - Keep water available in the car and by the bedside.
 You’re more likely to drink it if you see it.
 - If you drink coffee or highly caffeinated products, replenish with 2 cups of water for every cup of coffee.

+> Published in the Los Altos Town Crier, May 2010